1. On-line information and handouts

 This is the text you used in 6.004.
 If you have already sold your copy to someone else, don't panic.
 We will be assigning just one chapter from it, and if necessary you should be able to borrow one from a friend or find it in a library to get through that assignment.

-Readings for 6.033, a packet of stuff available from the EECS
+4. Readings for 6.033, a packet of stuff available from the EECS instrument room.

-Follow this procedure to get the packet: Pick up a coupon sheet (copies handed out at the first recitation and available from the course secretary), fill it in, and take it together with cash or check to the cashier's office, 10-180.
-They will give you a receipt, which you can exchange for the reading packet in room 38-501 between 10 AM and 8 PM.
-We may make a second packet later in the term, so keep track of the coupon you find on the first one.
+Follow this procedure to get the packet: Pick up a coupon sheet (copies handed out at the first recitation and available from the course secretary), fill it in, and take it together with $18 to the cashier's office, 10-180.
+They will give you a receipt, which you can take to room 38-501 to exchange for the packet.
+We may make a second packet later in the term, so keep track of the coupon you find in the first one.
 It entitles you to an update packet if we issue one.

 6. Assignments and Grades